brandonstrohmeyer/imu_video_sync/README.md

 IMUVideoSync is a tool that time-syncs a telemetry log (CSV) to a camera video (MP4) using IMU cross-correlation.
 It estimates the time offset by comparing motion patterns and outputs multiple offset formats for use in tools like RaceRender.
 A full CLI is still included for automation.

-To request support for a new device, please [open an issue](https://github.com/brandonstrohmeyer/imu_video_sync/issues/new?template=new-device-support.yml).

 ## Installation
 1. Go to the GitHub [Releases](https://github.com/brandonstrohmeyer/imu_video_sync/releases) page.
 2. Download the binary for your OS: